binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 {linenos=off, lang=JavaScript}
     element.value.htmlEscape();

 "_HTML entity encoding is okay for untrusted data that you put in the body of the HTML document, such as inside a `<div>` tag.
-It even sort of works for untrusted data that goes into attributes, particularly if you're religious about using quotes around your attributes._"
+It even partially works for untrusted data that goes into attributes, particularly if you're religious about using quotes around your attributes._"

 > OWASP XSS Prevention Cheat Sheet

-For us, this would be enough, as we would be `HTML` escaping our `textarea` elements and we were happy to make sure we were religious about using quotes around the `value` attribute on `input` of `type="text"`.
+For us, this would be enough, as we are `HTML` escaping our `textarea` elements and are happy to make sure we are religious about using quotes around the `value` attribute on `input` of `type="text"`.

 "_But HTML entity encoding doesn't work if you're putting untrusted data inside a `<script>` tag anywhere, or an event handler attribute like `onmouseover`, or inside CSS, or in a URL.
-So even if you use an HTML entity encoding method everywhere, you are still most likely vulnerable to XSS.
+Even if you use an HTML entity encoding method everywhere, you are still most likely vulnerable to XSS.
 You MUST use the escape syntax for the part of the HTML document you're putting untrusted data into._"

 > OWASP XSS Prevention Cheat Sheet

 The escaping rules discussed [above](#web-applications-countermeasures-lack-of-input-validation-filtering-and-sanitisation-generic-types-of-escaping) detail this.
 Check out the [OWASP resource](https://www.owasp.org/index.php/XSS_(Cross_Site_Scripting)_Prevention_Cheat_Sheet#Why_Can.27t_I_Just_HTML_Entity_Encode_Untrusted_Data.3F) for full details.

 Rule #2 of the OWASP XSS Prevention Cheat Sheet discusses attribute escaping.
-Since we were only using `value` attributes, we had the luxury of being able to control the fact that we would always be using properly quoted attributes.
-We didn't have to take this extra step of escaping all (other than alphanumeric) ASCII characters; that is values less than 256 with the `&#xHH` format to prevent switching out of the attribute context.
+As we were only using `value` attributes, we had the luxury of being able to control the fact that we would always be using properly quoted attributes.
+We didn't have to take this extra step of escaping all (other than alphanumeric) ASCII characters, that is values less than 256 with the `&#xHH` format to prevent switching out of the attribute context.

-I wanted to be certain about not being able to escape out of the attributes context if it was properly quoted when I tested it.
+I wanted to be certain about not being able to escape out of the attribute's context if it was properly quoted when I tested it.
 To do this, I created a collection of injection attacks, none of which worked.
-If you enter something like the following into the attribute `value` of an `input` element where `type="text"`, then the first double quote will be interpreted as the corresponding quote and the end double quote will be interpreted as the end quote of the `onmouseover` attribute value.
+If you enter something such as the following into the attribute `value` of an `input` element where `type="text"`, then the first double quote will be interpreted as the corresponding quote and the end double quote will be interpreted as the end quote of the `onmouseover` attribute value.

 {linenos=off, lang=JavaScript}
     " onmouseover="alert(2)